inesoi/inesoi.github.io/source/_posts/2018-08-28-yiwu-wholesale-market-complete-guide.md

 And what I have mentioned in this article is  referring to this market.
 As for some other Yiwu Markets, I will discuss them in Chapter 8.

-## Chapter 2: A Map Guide of Yiwu Wholesale Market
+## 2. A Map Guide of Yiwu Wholesale Market

 The Yiwu wholesale market has five main districts, each with 3-4 floors.
 All the areas are connected.
 Actually, you can visit the market from one district to the other four districts without leaving the building.